Ben Te'o: Wests Tigers

 In the 2007 NRL season Te'o debuted for the Wests Tigers in Round 9 against the St George Illawarra Dragons, and scored his first try in first grade the next week against the New Zealand Warriors.
 Te'o played 14 games and scored 2 tries in the 2007 season.

 In September 2007, he was called into the New Zealand national rugby league team train-on squad with several other Wests Tigers players but was not selected for the tour of Great Britain.

-Te'o played 22 games and score 8 tries in the 2008 NRL season.
+Te'o played 22 games and scored 8 tries in the 2008 NRL season.

 He was named in the Samoa squad for the 2008 Rugby League World Cup.
 He was overlooked for the first two Samoa matches, but made his international debut on 9 November at CUA Stadium against France, scoring two tries.